A fast flatness testing algorithm in characteristic zero: Introduction

 Here we take a different approach.
 The main idea behind our results is that the ``bigness'' of the fibre $\vp^{-1}(\eta)$ can be amplified much quicker.
-Namely, by taking fibred product with a morphism $\sigma:Z\to Y$ with generically finite fibres, whose fibre over $\eta$ is of codimension $1$ in $Z$ (cf. Theorems~\ref{thm:flat-regular-map} and~\ref{thm:flat-singular-map}, below).
+Namely, by taking fibred product with a morphism $\sigma:Z\to Y$ with generically finite fibres, whose fibre over $\eta$ is of codimension $1$ in $Z$.
+This technique was introduced by Hironaka in the proof of his local flattening theorem \cite[\S\,4, Thm.\,2]{H}.
+In fact, both our flateness criterion and Hironaka's flattening by shrinking of the special fibre follow from a more general Theorem~\ref{thm:main}, below.

-The main tool of this paper is Hironaka's criterion for flatness (Theorem~\ref{thm:Hironaka-flat}, below).
-Consequently, we first establish our criteria in the analytic category.
-We then derive the corresponding results in the algebraic setting by standard faithfull flatness arguments.
+The main tools of this paper are Hironaka's diagram of initial exponents and the local flattener (recalled in Section~\ref{sec:toolbox}).
+Consequently, it is convenient to first prove our criterion in the language of local analytic algebras (over $\K=\R$ or $\C$), and later translate it into the analytic-geometric category.
+We then derive the corresponding result in the algebraic setting by standard faithfull flatness arguments.